tansaku/AR-Comedy/SETLIST.md

 * High and dry
 * Neat freaks, culturally, socially, temporally
 * Bathing was a gateway to sin
 * Have you taken a bath?
-Yes, but only to hide it from the others
+Why is one missing?
+1899
 * Dirty kitchen, tolerant society
 * Have a dream - freud delivering (back from ghosts, tell me about your mother)
 * May all be a dream